top of page

 What authenticity requires

 Authenticity in Hawaiian ceremony starts with genealogy.
-This is about accountability—practicing within a tradition that stretches back generations means you're participating in something shaped, refined, and carefully passed down.
+Essentially practicing within a tradition that stretches back generations means you're participating in something that has been refined and carefully passed down.
 You carry that knowledge in your body and your spirit.

 This grounding shapes how ceremony works.
-We approach nā akua as specific forces—Kanaloa, Kāne, Kū, Hina—each governing particular elements, seasons, and aspects of existence.
+We approach nā akua as specific forces (e.g. Kanaloa, Kāne, Kū, Lono) each governing particular elements, seasons, and aspects of existence.
 When you call on them, you're calling on forces recognized and honored for centuries through particular ways of speaking, moving, and making offerings.
 Generic "universal energy" carries different weight entirely.

 What is appropriated